NOAA mulls moving start of Atlantic hurricane season up to May 15

 There have been calls for years to revise the official start date of Atlantic hurricane season to May 15, matching the first day of hurricane season in the east Pacific.
 June 1 is an arbitrarily chosen date; some think it’s time to change the definition to reflect reality.

-Others, including former FEMA director W. Craig Fugate, have expressed little interest in the semantics of when hurricane season starts, noting that a changed date would do little to spur public preparation.
+Others, including former Federal Emergency Management Agency director W. Craig Fugate, have expressed little interest in the semantics of when hurricane season starts, noting that a changed date would do little to spur public preparation.
 E&E News reported that only two preseason storms since 1954 have ever elicited a major disaster declaration from FEMA.

-“I guess the question that I’ve asked before is... are we trying to define the Atlantic hurricane season or the Atlantic piece of junk season?” wrote Philip Klotzbach, a hurricane researcher at Colorado State University, in an email.
+“I guess the question that I’ve asked before is … are we trying to define the Atlantic hurricane season or the Atlantic piece of junk season?” wrote Philip Klotzbach, a hurricane researcher at Colorado State University, in an email.
 “Since 1950, we’ve only had three hurricanes prior to 1 June.
 We had Able in May of 1951, Alma in May of 1970 and Alex in January of 2016.”
 (Some consider Alex as a hangover from 2015, rather than part of the 2016 hurricane season.)

-Klotzbach too is unsure if the recent uptick of early-season storminess is a fluke or the start of a trend.
+Klotzbach, too, is unsure if the recent uptick of early-season storminess is a fluke or the start of a trend.

 “The improved sensing technology was available in the 2000s, but we didn’t see much of an increase in pre-1 June named storms during that decade [until 2011],” he wrote.
 “Given that these storms are typically pretty weak, it’s hard to say for sure if this is a trend that will continue into the future.”